Harold Ramirez Player Props: Rays vs. Cubs

-Harold Ramirez -- with an on-base percentage of .231 in his past 10 games, 113 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays versus the Chicago Cubs, with Kyle Hendricks on the hill, on May 30 at 8:05 PM ET.
+On Wednesday, Harold Ramirez (.231 on-base percentage in past 10 games, 110 points below season-long percentage) and the Tampa Bay Rays play the Chicago Cubs, whose starting pitcher will be Justin Steele.
+First pitch is at 2:20 PM ET.

 Harold Ramirez Game Info & Props vs. the Cubs